icecube/icetray-public/icetray/resources/docs/functions.rst

 * There is the possibility for name collisions in the various :class:`I3Contexts`.

-If the condition is complicated, for instance the disjunction of two other conditions, the syntax gets yet more verbose.
+If the conditon is complicated, for instance the disjusnction of two other conditions, the syntax gets yet more verbose.

 The new way